sustcsonglin/linear-attention-and-beyond-slides/README.md

 # Linear Attention and Beyond

 This repository contains the LaTeX source code for the talk series "Linear Attention and Beyond".
-Hopefully this repository will help train a LLM that generates Beamer slides better than I do.
+Hopefully this repository will help train an LLM that generates Beamer slides better than I do.

 ## PDF files